blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

 .. note::

-    CakePHP also makes use of 'reverse routing' - if with the above route defined you pass
+    CakePHP also makes use of 'reverse routing'.
+If, with the above route defined, you pass
     ``array('controller' => 'posts', 'action' => 'index')`` to a
-    function expecting an array, the resultant URL used will be '/'.
+    function expecting an array, the resulting URL used will be '/'.
-    It's therefore a good idea to always use arrays for URLs as this means your routes define where a URL goes, and also ensures that links point to the same place too.
+    It's therefore a good idea to always use arrays for URLs, as this means your routes define where a URL goes, and also ensures that links point to the same place.

 Conclusion
 ==========